tngsk/audiotools-cli/README.md

     -   Option to show RMS (Root Mean Square) envelope.
     -   Outputs to PNG image (currently supports WAV input for visualization).

-### `fmtr` - JSON Output Formatter
-A separate utility to convert the text output from `audiotools info` and `audiotools loudness` into a structured JSON format.

--   **Features**:
-    -   Parses `info` command output into a JSON array of audio file details.
-    -   Parses `loudness` command output into a JSON array of loudness measurements.

 ## Prerequisites